-In fact, the forefathers knew this well and sought to address this problem.
+In fact, the forefathers knew this well and sought to address the problem.
 The first step was granting Congress the power “to coin Money … and fix the Standard of Weights and Measures,” as stated in Article I, Section 8 of the newly formed Constitution.
-In 1790, secretary of state Thomas Jefferson made an analysis of the matter and felt reluctant to stir his country towards the decimal-based metric system, at the time still a fledgling standard born in France.
+In 1790, secretary of state Thomas Jefferson made an analysis of the matter and felt reluctant to stir his country towards the decimal-based metric system — at the time still a fledgling standard born in France.

-In 1866, an act of Congress signed into law by President Andrew Johnson, made it “lawful throughout the United States of America to employ the weights and measures of the metric system in all contracts, dealings or court proceedings.”
+In 1866, an act of Congress signed into law by President Andrew Johnson made it “lawful throughout the United States of America to employ the weights and measures of the metric system in all contracts, dealings or court proceedings.”
 The act, however, was merely an act of recognition, which didn’t necessarily translate into practical use.

-So, America really tried to switch, but it failed miserably.
-Frankly, it’s easy to see why.
-Switching to metric is, in a sense, like switching to another language.
-If you’re not American, picture this: how would you feel if your government enacted a new rule that forces you to switch to the imperial system?
-Yes, the metric is simpler and uses fewer units, but rational reasons aside, you’d be furious simply because you’d have to change the frame of reference you’ve been used to all your life.
+Switching to the International System of Units, or metric, is, in a sense, like switching to another language.
+It’s just tough and mentally taxing until you get used to it.
+If you’re not American, picture this: how would you feel if your government enacted a new rule that forced you to switch to the imperial system?
+Yes, the metric is simpler and uses fewer units, but rational reasons aside, you’d be furious simply because you’d have to change the frame of reference you’ve been using all your life.

 “The use of two different unit systems was the cause of the loss of thein 1998. specified metric units in the contract.
 NASA and other organizations applied metric units in their work, but one subcontractor, , provided thruster performance data to the team in pound force seconds ainstead of newton seconds.
 The spacecraft was intended to orbit at about 150 kilometers (93 mi) altitude, but incorrect data probably caused it to descend instead to about 57 kilometers (35 mi), burning up in the .” –

-In the U.S. Customary System, or the inch-pound system, more than 300 different units exist to measure various physical quantities.
+In the U.S. Customary System, a.k.a. the inch-pound system, there are more than 300 different units that exist to measure various physical quantities.
 Many of those units use the same name but have very different meanings.
 On the U.S. Metric Association Web site, contributor Dennis Brownridge identifies at least nine different meanings for the unit we know as a “ton”: short ton, displacement ton, refrigeration ton, nuclear ton, freight ton, register ton, metric ton, assay ton and ton of coal equivalent.
 This is downright confusing even for Americans!